 Billy Graham Quote 1

-Hindsight is 20/20.
-Looking back on his speaking and traveling, Billy Graham makes this comment:
+Looking back on his long history of speaking and traveling, Billy Graham made this comment:

 I wouldn’t have taken so many speaking engagements, including some of the things I did over the years that I probably didn’t really need to do—weddings and funerals and building dedications, things like that . . .
 I also would have steered clear of politics.
 I’m grateful for the opportunities God gave me to minister to people in high places; people in power have spiritual and personal needs like everyone else, and often they have no one to talk to.
 But looking back I know I sometimes crossed the line, and I wouldn’t do that now.